-Dr. Abraham received his PhD in pharmacology at the University of Pittsburgh, and his BS in Biology from Bucknell University.
-He is the author of more than 200 scientific publications, and has served on and chaired grant review panels at the National Institutes of Health.
-He is a reviewer for many leading scientific journals, including Nature, Science, and Cell.
+I received my PhD in pharmacology at the University of Pittsburgh, and my BS in Biology from Bucknell University.
+I am the author of more than 200 scientific publications, and have served on and chaired grant review panels at the National Institutes of Health.
+I am also a reviewer for leading scientific journals, including Nature, Science, and Cell.

-Dr. Abraham has received several awards for both his teaching and research contributions, including the Legacy Laureate Award, as an outstanding alumnus of the University of Pittsburgh.
+Legacy Laureate Award, as an outstanding alumnus of the University of Pittsburgh

 First recipient of the Glaxo-Wellcome Chair of Molecular Cancer Biology at Duke University